top of page

-When working on your pet portrait I use selection of images to capture the personality, markings, fur colour and fine details of your furry friend.
+When working on your pet portrait I use selection of images to capture the personality, markings, fur colour and fine details.

-I can change or manipulate some details from the photos provided (changing lighting/colours, adding/removing collars, removing imperfections, making an older pet have a more youthful look)
+I can change or manipulate some details from the photos provided (changing lighting/colours, adding/removing collars, removing imperfections, making an older pet look more youthful)

 If sadly your pet has crossed over the rainbow bridge I'll do my best to create a portrait with the photos you have available.